michalCapo/libro/DESIGN.md

 ## Components

 - **Navigation:** the sidebar starts with one compact utility row: search grows to fill the space, followed by icon buttons for switching projects, adding a project, and starting a new agent session.
 Project rows are at least 44px high.
 Selection uses the raised surface and primary text.
 Worktrees indent beneath projects.
+Running agents appear below their project as direct session links.
+Project icons show agent working and done states, and a terminal glyph marks a running bottom command.
 Removal appears on hover or keyboard focus and remains visible on touch devices.
 - **Actions:** launch and new-session buttons are compact bordered raised controls, at least 36px high.
 Icon buttons are quiet, square controls.
 Hover uses the neutral hover surface; focus uses the blue outline.
 - **Fields:** ordinary popup fields use raised fill, a fine border, and an accent caret.
 Search fields sit inside a rounded light search surface with an icon and dismiss action.
 Their inner border and outline are removed; the shared search wrapper shows focus-within feedback.
 - **Size controls:** only the selected size appears in the panel toolbar, with raised fill and a fine ring.
 Hover or click opens a floating size picker with every preset, including the current size.
 Keyboard users open it with Enter, Space, or Arrow Down; Escape dismisses it.
 The command resize picker uses rounded rows and radio indicators.